The Dropout (2022) Limited Series Review

 The Dropout

 Amanda Seyfried is simply amazing.
 She nails Holmes’s uncomfortable stare and, gradually, that otherworldly voice.
-But she also gives us a real person, something that many of us may not have thought possible.
-Holmes’ complex relationship with her mom and dad and her long-term romance with Sunny Balwani, are beautifully handled.
-Balwani, expertly played by Naveen Andrews, was a Silicon Valley businessman who Holmes made COO of Theranos in return for his donation of twenty million dollars.
-Seyfried’s portrait of Holmes is that of an isolated individual who could be exceptionally cruel and who has no sense of loyalty.
-Yet she is also vulnerable and there are times when you feel sorry for her.
-To be honest, there were a few scenes in which, against all odds, I was rooting for her.
+But she also gives us a natural person, something many may not have thought possible.
+Holmes’ complex relationship with her mom and dad and her long-term romance with Sunny Balwani is beautifully handled.
+Balwani, expertly played by Naveen Andrews, was a Silicon Valley businessman whom Holmes made COO of Theranos in return for his donation of twenty million dollars.
+Seyfried’s portrait of Holmes is of an isolated individual who could be cruel and have no sense of loyalty.
+Yet she is also vulnerable, and there are times when you feel sorry for her.
+There were a few scenes in which, against all odds, I was rooting for her.

 The Dropout